basho/basho_docs/source/languages/en/riakcs/cookbooks/mdc-typed-buckets.md

 document: cookbook
 toc: true
 audience: intermediate
-keywords: [operator, repl, configuration, bucket-types]
+keywords: [operator, repl, configuration, bucket-types, typed-buckets]
 ---

 While Riak Enterprise supports realtime and fullsync replication of typed buckets, there are a few things that need to be verified before replication occurs.